crate/commons-codec/README.md

 pip install --upgrade data-x
 ```

+## License
+The project uses the LGPLv3 license for the whole ensemble.
+However, individual
+portions of the code base are vendorized from other Python packages, where
+deviating licenses may apply.
+Please check for detailed license information
+within the header sections of relevant files.

 ## Contributing
 The `data-x` package is an open source project, and is
 [managed on GitHub](https://github.com/daq-tools/data-x).